Libby Bishop has been a licensed Occupational Therapist for 15 years and recently attended a BIG FUN certification course in California.

 This approach provides the structure necessary for all children to excel in gymnastics: waiting, taking turns, sharing equipment, and maintaining appropriate behavior.

 OPGA Adaptive Gymnastics in the news!

 If your child has a physical disability, then a doctor’s note clearing your child to participate is required.
 Children with cognitive and emotional disabilities are not required to have a doctor’s note.

 PRICES AND SCHEDULE

-Because there are limited opportunities for kids with developmental challenges to participate in gymnastics, Old Pueblo is offering classes at a discounted rate in hopes that families will be able to participate without having to opt out for financial reasons.
-The price for small group classes is $150 for the 8-wk session.
+Because there are limited opportunities for kids with developmental challenges to participate in gymnastics, Old Pueblo is offering classes led by our occupational therapist at a reasonable rate in hopes that families will be able to participate without having to opt out for financial reasons.
+The price for small group classes is $160 for the 8-wk session.
 Private lessons are also available.